jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2026-03-27-what-i-learned-from-4-years-of-crossfit-and-why-you-should-consider-training-too/index.md

 ### 📈 Scalability and Community

 Another thing that worked super well for me early on is that CrossFit is very scalable.
-I couldn't do a lot of pull-ups early on, so I had to start with the rubber band like many other people.
+I couldn't do a lot of pull-ups early on, so I had to start with the rubber band, like many other people.
 It worked out perfectly.
 I did banded pull-ups for quite some time, then normal pull-ups, and eventually learned variations like kipping and butterfly pull-ups.

 I got a lot of help and practice with other gym members, especially after classes.
 There are quite a few people who have literally changed my life with just a tip here or there, just by being nice and trying to help me make progress on a complicated movement.